 We've all heard the stories or read about them in the press, people who save for years to buy their dream property only for it to turn into a nightmare once the sale goes through.

 In the majority of these cases, it comes to light that the purchasers relied solely on their lenders valuation to highlight potential problems and did not instruct an independent survey through a solicitor or chartered surveyor.
-I cannot stress enough, that a valuation is not a survey, it is done for the lender’s benefit, not the purchaser’s and is solely to assess the value of the property.
+We cannot stress enough, that a valuation is not a survey, it is done for the lender’s benefit, not the purchaser’s and is solely to assess the value of the property.

 If you're not sure which survey to choose then speak to us and we can explain the differences and help you assess which one would be applicable for you and your potential property.